MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 # Enroll your Android Enterprise dedicated, fully managed, or corporate-owned with work profile devices

 > [!IMPORTANT]
->  It's important that device users do not restart devices until enrollment is complete.
+>  Device users shouldn't restart devices until enrollment is complete.
 If device users setting up fully managed devices or corporate-owned devices with a work profile restart their devices in the middle of enrollment, their devices may not be able to register with Microsoft Intune.
 Devices that restarted may appear to be enrolled but they won't be protected by your Intune policies.

 After you've set up your Android Enterprise [dedicated devices](android-kiosk-enroll.md), [fully managed devices](android-fully-managed-enroll.md), or [corporate-owned work profile devices](android-corporate-owned-work-profile-enroll.md) in Intune, you can enroll the devices.
 Intune enrollment for dedicated devices, fully managed devices, and corporate-owned with a work profile start with a factory reset.
 How you enroll your Android Enterprise devices depends on the operating system.